agully1/ca-knowledgebase/about/contribution-guide.md

 We are always seeking contributions and testers for all sections of the site.
 See our [list of open issues](https://github.com/agully1/ca-knowledgebase/issues) for places where contributions are required, or suggest your own.

 :::{note}
 You must have a [GitHub](https://github.com/) account to make suggestions or contributions.
 Create one [here](https://github.com/signup).
+You can find a simple tutorial on using basic GitHub functionality [here](https://guides.github.com/activities/hello-world/).
 :::

 ## Making suggestions